qor5/go-bus/README.md

 ## Advanced Usage

-### Using Random Queue Names for Distributed Broadcast Reception
+### Using Consumer-Specific Nonce in Queue Names for Distributed Broadcast Reception

-In distributed environments (like Kubernetes), when you need to ensure that each instance receives the same broadcast message, you can create queues with random names for each instance.
-This way, each instance will independently receive the same message, achieving a broadcast effect.
+In a distributed environment (such as Kubernetes), when you need to ensure that each instance in the cluster receives the same broadcast message, you can create queues with a consumer-specific nonce in their names for each instance.
+This way, each instance can independently receive the same message, achieving the broadcast effect.

 ```go
 import (